demosche/lethal-company-modded/ModdedBuild/BepInEx/plugins/Alice-ScarletDevilMansion/README.md

   <img src="https://i.imgur.com/H7YfWO5.png">

   <br>
-  <b>The Pit</b>
+  <b>The Void</b>
   <br>
   Jumping puzzles can be found throughout the mansion, typically near the entrance.
-Highly encourage you to not fall in the pit.
+Falling in the pit will deal critical damage, then teleport the player to the farthest AI node.
+Falling in a second time will kill the player.
+Resets on new day.
   <img src="https://i.imgur.com/LY7GBpy.png">

   <br>